 The Blue Business Plus has a much simpler earning structure than its counterparts.
 It earns 2x MR points for the first $50,000 in annual purchases.
 Thereafter, this multiplier halves to just one point.
 This card is the best for entrepreneurs and businesses with limited and varied expenses.
 It also works great as a complement to the Business Gold or Platinum cards given its high flat earning rate.

 This category is a point of indifference between the American Express business cards.
-All of them (including the Blue Business Plus) let cardmembers transfer points to Amex’s transfer partners
+All of them (including the Blue Business Plus) let cardholders transfer points to Amex’s partners

 Like its personal counterpart, the Business Platinum card is the richest in the industry in the way of perks.
 There are so many perks that they required their own post.
 My favorite Business Platinum perks include:

 - Hilton Honors and Marriott Bonvoy Gold Elite Status

 - Airport Lounge access (including Priority Pass)